albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Removes a map feature added by the user.

--   Removes the selected **measurment line**.
+-   Removes the selected **measurement line**.
 This menu item is active if you right-click on the end point of a distance measurement line (small cross).
 -   Removes the selected **range rings** from the map.
 This menu item is active if you right-click on the center point of a range ring (small circle).